 Indiana laws vary from city, county, or town, so you will need to check your local ordinance traffic regulations to ensure that you comply with the following and much more.

 • Turn signal lamps

-To be considered street legal, Indiana golf carts need headlights, taillights, brake lights, and signal lamps.
-There are several options for which lighting you can that we can introduce you to in our golf cart shop.
+There are several options for lighting we can introduce you to in our golf cart shop.

-Turn signals serve as an essential function of letting other drivers know what direction your motor vehicle is turning.
+Turn signals serve as an essential function of letting other drivers know what direction you are turning.

 • A minimum of two headlamps, or one on each side of your vehicle.